francis-njenga/Face-Recognition-Attendance-System/README.md

 A robust system designed to authenticate individuals and record attendance using **facial recognition technology** powered by deep learning.
 This project simplifies attendance tracking for classrooms, workplaces, or events.

+**Get the Enhanced Version**

+I’ve improved this project by adding new features and enhancements.
+If you want access to the updated version along with my support to set it up, it's available for **$25**.
+📧 Contact me at: **rajeynj@gmail.com**

 ---

 ## **📋 Features**